Skip to main content

 Other solutions #

-Now let’s compare the other solutions to make your own Minecraft server, generally there are 3 solutions:
+To create your own Minecraft server, there are generally 3 solutions:

-• Use a free specialized hosting provider such as Aternos
+• Use a free specialized host such as Aternos

-• Use a paid hosting provider such as OVH
+• Use a paying generalist host such as OVH

 choices

-Using your own machine is free (if you don’t count the electricity consumed) and gives you total control over your server, but it requires a machine with good performance and a fast Internet connection, otherwise the server won’t be of good quality.
+Using your own machine is free (if you don’t count the electricity consumed) and gives you total control over your server, but it does require a machine with good performance and a fast Internet connection, otherwise the server won’t be of good quality.

-What’s more, you’ll need to open certain ports on your Internet router (your wifi box) to enable your friends to connect to your server.
+In addition, you’ll need to open certain ports on your Internet router (your wifi box) to allow your friends to connect to your server.
 This may be difficult to achieve, depending on your Internet Service Provider (ISP), and may carry security risks for anyone using the router.
-Finally, the server will only be accessible when your machine is switched on.
+Finally, the server will only be accessible when your machine is switched on (if you switch off your computer, the server will be closed).

 This is a solution I don’t recommend, but it’s possible.